dougeby/IntuneDocs/intune/certificates-profile-scep.md

            To use the *{{OnPrem_Distinguished_Name}}* variable, be sure to sync the *onpremisesdistingishedname* user attribute using [Azure AD Connect](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnect) to your Azure AD.

          - **CN={{onPremisesSamAccountName}}**: Admins can sync the samAccountName attribute from Active Directory to Azure AD using Azure AD connect into an attribute called *onPremisesSamAccountName*.
-Intune can substitute that variable as part of a certificate issuance request in the subject of a SCEP certificate.
+Intune can substitute that variable as part of a certificate issuance request in the subject of a certificate.
 The samAccountName attribute is the user sign in name used to support clients and servers from a previous version of Windows (pre-Windows 2000).
 The user sign in name format is: *DomainName\testUser*, or only *testUser*.

             To use the *{{onPremisesSamAccountName}}* variable, be sure to sync the *onPremisesSamAccountName* user attribute using [Azure AD Connect](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnect) to your Azure AD.